dmmagdal/MobileML/BERT/README.md

 # BERT Embeddings

-Description: Download a BERT model from Tensorflow Hub in Python to create BERT embeddings and export it to Tensorflow JS.
-Then pass a string to the Tensorflow JS model in NodeJS program.
+Description: Download a BERT model from either Tensorflow Hub or Huggingface models hub in Python to create BERT embeddings and export it to a JS compatible format (such as ONNX or Tensorflow JS).
+Then pass a string to the JS model in NodeJS program.

 ### Notes